AndresFernandoGarcia/MLE-A2/README.md

 ### Project Repository
 https://github.com/AndresFernandoGarcia/MLE-A2

+### Config Files
+<p> There are many config files for each script (preprocess, train_model, inference) but for train_model.py there are 3 config files with one being default and the other 2 being different model runs i.e random forest and logistic regression. </p>

 ### Special Thanks to JENNIFER POERNOMO for providing the original code which this project is based on
 <p> Her original code was used as the basis for this project.
 It is modified, however, similarities will nonetheless be present.
 Similarities will be found during the preprocessing stages.
 Beyond that the way data is split will also be reminiscent of her original code.</p>